zyj177484/AddressBook2/README.md

  * Fork me and use pull request to submit changes to `develop` branch.
 Anything unclear about the feature, fire issue on github.
  * You should submit your source code and pom file
  * Remember this is the only place to submit your code, not by email.
-Tip: do some basic learning for github
+Tip: do some basic learning of github

 # Requirement